Africa: Economy

-Africa is now at risk of being in debt once again, particularly in sub-Saharan African countries.
-The last debt crisis in 2005 was resolved with help from the heavily indebted poor countries scheme (HIPC).
-The HIPC resulted in some positive and negative effects on the economy in Africa.
-About ten years after the 2005 debt crisis in sub-Saharan Africa was resolved, Zambia fell back into debt.
+The last debt crisis in 2005 was resolved with help from the heavily indebted poor countries scheme, which resulted in some positive and negative effects on the economy in Africa.
+About 10 years after the 2005 debt crisis in sub-Saharan Africa was resolved, Zambia fell back into debt.
 A small reason was due to the fall in copper prices in 2011, but the bigger reason was that a large amount of the money Zambia borrowed was wasted or pocketed by the elite.

 From 1995 to 2005, Africa's rate of economic growth increased, averaging 5% in 2005.
-Some countries experienced still higher growth rates, notably Angola, Sudan and Equatorial Guinea, all of which had recently begun extracting their petroleum reserves or had expanded their oil extraction capacity.
+Some countries experienced still higher growth rates, notably Angola, Sudan and Equatorial Guinea, all of which had increased oil production.

-In a recently published analysis based on World Values Survey data, the Austrian political scientist Arno Tausch maintained that several African countries, most notably Ghana, perform quite well on scales of mass support for democracy and the market economy.

-The following table shows the projected nominal GDP and GDP per capita (at Purchasing Power Parity) in 2025 by the IMF.
+The following table shows the projected nominal GDP and GDP per capita (at purchasing power parity) in 2026 by the IMF.